SoK: Critical Evaluation of Quantum Machine Learning for Adversarial Robustness: Taxonomy of Attack Models

 \subsection{Black-Box Attack}

-In the {\em black-box} setting, the adversary has no internal visibility into the QML model’s architecture, parameters, or hardware.
-Access is limited to model queries, typical of cloud-hosted QMLaaS or indirect influence on third-party data sources.
-This axis therefore represents the {\em lowest level of access}, yet attackers can still exploit both {\em classical-style manipulations} and {\em quantum-specific mechanisms} observable through system interfaces or shared resources~\cite{xu2025security,choudhury25crosstalk}.
+In the {\em black-box} setting, the adversary lacks visibility into the QML model’s architecture, parameters, and hardware.
+Access is limited to model queries, as is typical of cloud-hosted QML-as-a-Service (QMLaaS) or indirect influence on third-party data sources.
+Despite this {\em lowest level of access}, attackers can still exploit both {\em classical-style manipulations} \cite{gong2022universal} and {\em quantum-specific mechanisms} \cite{zhao2025backdoor} through system interfaces or shared resources~\cite{Kundu-poisoning-2025,choudhury25crosstalk}.

 \paragraphB{Model Extraction and Counterfeit Generation} A query-only adversary can approximate a target QML model by generating input-output pairs and training a local surrogate using these observations~\cite{kundu2024evaluating,Fu2025CopyQNN,Fu2024QuantumLeak}.
 This classical-style manipulation enables functional replication and intellectual-property theft, allowing the attacker to reproduce decision boundaries or redeploy counterfeit models.
-Such attacks compromise confidentiality and expose QML-as-a-Service providers to significant intellectual-property and usage risks.
+Such attacks compromise confidentiality and expose QMLaaS providers to significant intellectual-property and usage risks.

 \paragraphB{Crosstalk-induced side-channel attacks} On multi-tenant NISQ devices, physical interference between qubits allows a co-resident attacker to observe correlated disturbances in {\em sensing} qubits and infer circuit activity or timing~\cite{xu2025security,choudhury25crosstalk}.
 This is a quantum-specific mechanism that reveals structural or operational metadata about the victim’s workload without direct access to its circuit or data.
 This vector principally undermines Confidentiality (leakage of circuit design and operational metadata) and can have secondary consequences for Integrity if reconstructed designs are misappropriated.